nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 Even though the Requests are validated during the RelationshipTemplate creation, you should not skip this step, as it gives you additional information in case of validation errors.
 {: .notice--info}

-### Connector: Create a Relationship Template
+### Connector: Create a RelationshipTemplate

-If the response is successful, we can create the Relationship Template.
+If the Response is successful, we can create the RelationshipTemplate.
 To do so, we use the content we just validated.
 Furthermore, we specify an expiration date, which is located in the future, and restrict the access to a single allocation.